TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-otherresources.md

 ## **Recommended Steps**

-* **Azure Event Hubs + Apache Spark connector** is updated regularly, and a more recent version may be available: we recommend that you [pull the latest connector from the Maven repository](https://mvnrepository.com/artifact/com.microsoft.azure/azure-eventhubs-spark)
+* **Azure Event Hubs + Apache Spark connector** is updated regularly, and a more recent version may be available.
+We recommend that you [pull the latest connector from the Maven repository](https://mvnrepository.com/artifact/com.microsoft.azure/azure-eventhubs-spark).

 * If the IP Access List feature is enabled for the workspace, make sure to provide assignment permissions to Azure Data Factory IPs so that you can run notebooks from ADF: